Floppie209/Amiga2000-remake/README.md

 The problem with the videoextention slot is solved.
 Flickerfixers that use that slot are working fine now.
 I made new gerbers and updated the github page.

+Update 20-8-2019:
+Changed some footprints and cleaned up the pcb a little.
+New gerbers are uploaded

 The board is now fully working.
 I rest my case